PaimaStudios/paima-engine-docs/docs/home/200-read-write-L2-state/600-autosign.md

 ### Wallets that plan to support this format

 - MetaMask through the [Paima Session Snap](https://github.com/PaimaStudios/paima-session-snap)
-- Flint Wallet ([link](https://flint-wallet.com/)) (for Milkomeda C1 only)
+- Any wallet for a cryptocurrency supported by Paima's [wallet layer](../700-multichain-support/2-wallet-layer/1-introduction.mdx) through the [delegate functionality](../700-multichain-support/2-wallet-layer/100-delegate-wallet/1-introduction.mdx)

 ## 2. Game-specific auto-signing transactions

 For games that do not have a batcher, or in cases where users prefer submitting transactions themselves, we still want to enable safe auto-sign behavior.

-However, in this case, adding the security namespace would add a lot of useless data on-chain, so instead wallets will auto-sign and transaction where the `to` field is the contract hash of the game's L2 contract with some measure to avoid these dApps slowly draining the user's L1 balance.
+However, in this case, adding the security namespace would add a lot of useless data on-chain, so instead wallets will auto-sign any transaction where the `to` field is the contract hash of the game's L2 contract (with some measure to avoid these dApps slowly draining the user's L1 balance).

 ### Wallets that plan to support this format